Monitoring Azure Custom Counters in SCOM 2012

 - Open Create Rule Wizard and select Collection Rules Node.

-- Under the Performance Collection Node select the Windows Performance Node and select the Custom Management Pack (i.e. My Azure MP in our case).
+- Under the Performance, Collection Node select the Windows Performance Node and select the Customs Management Pack (i.e. My Azure MP in our case).

 - Provide the rule name e.g. “ASP.NET Applications Requests/sec (Custom)”.

 - Select Performance Collection as the rule category.